• Home

 A Brief Intro to Travel in Merida, Mexico

-Merida truly is a beautiful travel destination, inside and out.
-Nicknamed the ciudad blanca (white city), you certainly do see some white structures while roaming around the grid-like streets of this charming colonial city.
-Yet the white buildings seem to be outnumbered by colorful pastel dwellings, adding much vibrancy to Merida’s colonial architecture.
+Nicknamed the ciudad blanca (white city), you certainly do see some white structures while roaming around the charming colonial city.
+Yet the white buildings seem to be outnumbered by colorful pastel dwellings, adding much vibrancy throughout Merida’s colonial architecture throughout the tropical Mexican environment.

-But it’s Merida’s culture that shines through even brighter.
+But it’s Merida’s culture that shines even brighter.
 Perhaps that helps to explain why Merida is the only city that has been twice selected to serve as the American Capital of Culture (2000, 2017).
 You can find culture oozing all throughout Merida, whether admiring ancient Mayan artwork at a museum or simply soaking in the local culture that’s abundant within the swinging doors of Merida’s cantinas.
-The many cultural things to do in Merida and even the daily cultural events are a big appeal to Yucatan’s largest city.
+The many cultural things to do in Merida, Mexico, and even the daily cultural events are a big appeal to Yucatan’s largest city.

 Adding to the cultural allure, the people living in Mérida, many of Mayan descent, are such a friendly and welcoming bunch.
-Another aspect of Merida’s culture to enjoy is the unique Yucatan cuisine.
-The food throughout Merida is delicious and distinctive to the region.
+Another aspect of Merida’s culture to enjoy is the unique Yucatan gastronomy.
+The local cuisine throughout Merida is delicious and distinctive to the region.
 After dinner, you’ll find that Merida’s nightlife is fun and active, particularly so on weekends.
 In fact, if planning a trip to Mérida, we recommend trying to stay over a weekend.
 That’s when the entire city tends to come out to play!

-As this website often focuses on travel value around the world, we’d be remiss not to mention that Mérida offers fantastic value.
+As this website often focuses on travel value around the world, we’d be remiss not to mention that Mérida offers fantastic value to travelers.
 Your pesos can go far here, particularly so in comparison to popular travel destinations along the neighboring Riviera Maya to the east (Cancun, Playa del Carmen, Tulum).
 In Merida, prices in restaurants, tour excursions, and hotels are typically far less than what is found on the other side of the Yucatan peninsula.

 So while roaming around Merida, don’t hold back on eating your weight in delicious 10-peso (~$0.50) tacos.
-Additionally, most of the top things to do in Mérida are actually free, from free walking tours to Merida’s many free museums.
+Additionally, most of the top things to do in Mérida are free, from free walking tours to Merida’s many free museums.
 After dancing the night away at Merida’s free nightly cultural events, you can rest well at many great inexpensive places to stay in the center of town.
-A handful of fantastic 3-star hotels typically offer rates within the US$30-per-night range.
+A handful of fantastic 3-star hotels typically offer rates within the US$35-per-night range.
 (We’ll show you our top picks towards the end of this post).

 Are you looking for ideas on what to do in Merida, Mexico?
 This detailed Merida travel guide dishes out what we’ve found to be the 15 best things to do in Merida that we now recommend to you!

-Best Things to Do In Merida Mexico (2022)
+Best Things to Do In Merida Mexico (2024)

 There are so many great things to do in the city of Merida itself.
 Yet it can become a bit perplexing to figure out exactly where everything is and how best to plan out a day in Merida.
 Use the map below to help navigate your way around the city by pinpointing each of Mérida’s attractions suggested throughout this article.